 September Planning: When Our Souls Should be Singin’

-Historically, school leaders build plans in isolation over the summer, often spending September and October teaching and monitoring those plans alone.
-This can be exhausting and ineffective.
-How could we approach this differently?
-This is where September planning can make a significant difference.
+Historically, school leaders build plans in isolation over the summer.
+Often, September and October become months of teaching while monitoring those plans alone.
+This approach can be exhausting and ineffective.
+So, how could we approach this differently?
+September planning can make a significant difference.

-As the school year wraps up, the months of May through July present a crucial opportunity for educators, administrators, and stakeholders to prepare effectively for the upcoming academic year.
-This time should be about more than just winding down; it’s a chance to reflect, gather input, and lay the groundwork for success.
-Here’s how to maximize this period for planning, ensuring your school is ready to hit the ground running in the fall.
+The months of May through July offer a crucial window for preparation.
+Rather than just winding down, this period can be used to reflect, gather input, and lay the groundwork for a successful school year.
+Here’s how to maximize this time so your school hits the ground running in the fall.

 Why September Planning Matters

-Engaging with teachers, students, parents, and community members is vital for a comprehensive planning process.
-While we would love to have everyone stay and plan over the summer, that’s not realistic.
-If you have meetings with staff already scheduled, use this time for September planning.
-Conduct surveys, focus groups, and meetings to collect diverse perspectives on what worked well this year and what needs improvement.
-Ask specific questions about curriculum, classroom management, extracurricular activities, and support services.
-The insights gathered will help shape a more responsive and inclusive plan for the next year.
+Engaging teachers, students, parents, and community members is vital for a comprehensive plan.
+While having everyone plan over the summer is unrealistic, scheduled meetings can be used for September planning.
+Conduct surveys, focus groups, or discussions to gather diverse perspectives on what worked well and what needs improvement.

 Setting Clear Priorities